 A tax-deferred transfer or rollover of certain eligible property to a taxable Canadian corporation for consideration, which must include shares of the corporation, is available, subject to certain conditions.
 The corporation may retain the shareholder's tax cost of the property or may elect a higher tax cost, within limits.
 Among other results, the corporation then assumes the tax liability relating to gains on the property, the payment of which is deferred to a later date.

 Goods and services tax, provincial sales tax and harmonised sales tax

 Federally, Canada levies a 5 per cent supply-side tax on most services and goods, including those made in Canada and imported, and certain property.
-The goods and services tax (GST) applies at all stages of production, subject to an input tax credit for tax paid at an earlier stage, and businesses are responsible for collecting and remitting the tax.
-The provinces and territories levy their own sales tax in addition to the GST.
-Five provinces have harmonised the GST with the provincial sales tax and this is known as harmonised sales tax.
-Combined, these taxes range from 5 per cent (in Alberta, British Columbia, Manitoba, Northwest Territories, Nunavut, Quebec, Saskatchewan and Yukon) to 15 per cent (New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Island).
+Goods and services tax (GST) applies at all stages of production, subject to an input tax credit for tax paid at an earlier stage, and businesses are responsible for collecting and remitting the tax.
+The provinces and territories levy their own sales tax in addition to GST.
+Five provinces have harmonised GST with provincial sales tax, and this is known as harmonised sales tax.
+Combined, these taxes range from 5 per cent (in Alberta, British Columbia, Manitoba, the Northwest Territories, Nunavut, Quebec, Saskatchewan and Yukon) to 15 per cent (New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Island).

 i Overview of succession in Canada